dll110/dll110.github.io/_posts/2023-08-03-forgetfully.md

 ---
 layout: post
-title: a case for forgetting (a heretical? case for dying)
+title: a case for forgetting (an accidental case for dying)
 permalink: /poop/forgetfully
 date: 2023/08/03
 date_updated: 2024/04/10